Skip to content

 }

-A model's sync property can be set to "up", "down", "both" or "none" to define the directional flow of replication updates.
+A type's sync property can be set to "up", "down", "both" or "none" to define the directional flow of replication updates.
 A value of "up" means replicate changes from the device "up" to the cloud.
 A value of "down" means replicate changes only from the cloud "down" to the device.
 The default is "none".

 Replication Best Practices

-Synchronization of model items is done on a per-item basis and not field by field.
+Synchronization of items is done on a per-item basis and not field by field.
 This means that a change of one field by the cloud can overwrite a change of another field on the device.
 For this reason, it is best to have the sync direction be either "up" or "down".

 Optimizations